NVIDIA/runx/README.md

 python train.py --lr 0.02 --solver sgd
 python train.py --lr 0.02 --solver adam
 ```
 You can see that runx automatically computes the cross product of all hyperparameters, which in this case results in 4 runs.
-It then builds commandlines by concatenating the hyperparameters with the training command.
+It then builds commandlines by concatenating the hyperparameters with the training command. runx also supports more advanced search, such as sampling values from distributions.

 A few useful runx options:
 ```